-The plaintiffs are commercial truck drivers who deliver the defendants' packaged baked goods to supermarkets and retail outlets in Connecticut.
+The plaintiffs are commercial truck drivers who deliver the defendants' packaged baked goods to supermarkets and other retail outlets in Connecticut.
 They allege that the defendants deprived them of the legal protections owed to employees, including the right to overtime premiums, by misclassifying them as independent contractors.
-On appeal now is whether this serious charge should be litigated, as the drivers want, or arbitrated, as the company prefers.
+On appeal now is whether this serious charge should be litigated, as the drivers want, or arbitrated, as their employer prefers.
 The parties have an arbitration agreement.
-But the Federal Arbitration Act, which empowers federal courts to enforce those agreements, does not apply to employment contracts of "any ... class of workers engaged in foreign or interstate commerce," 9 U.S.C. § 1-that is, transportation workers, Circuit City Stores, Inc. v.
+But the Federal Arbitration Act, which empowers federal courts to enforce those agreements, does not apply to employment contracts of "any ... class of workers engaged in foreign or interstate commerce," 9 U.S.C. § 1-that is, "transportation workers," Circuit City Stores, Inc. v.
 Adams, 532 U.S. 105, 119, 121 S.Ct.
 1302, 149 L.Ed.2d 234 (2001).
-The key question, then, is whether the plaintiffs are transportation workers.
+The question, then, is whether the plaintiffs are transportation workers.

-I would hold that they are.
-The "one area of clear common ground" among federal courts addressing the transportation worker exemption is that truck drivers qualify.
+When we first considered this case a few months ago, I thought the answer was clear: Of course these truckers are transportation workers.
+See Bissonnette v.
+LePage Bakeries Park St., LLC, 33 F.4th 650, 662 (2d Cir.
+2022) (Pooler, J., dissenting).
+After all, the "one area of clear common ground" concerning this exemption to the FAA has been that truck drivers qualify.
 Kowalewski v.
 Samandarov, 590 F. Supp.
 2d 477, 482-83 (S.D.N.Y.
-2008) (collecting cases); see also, e.g., Lenz v.
-Yellow Transp., Inc., 431 F.3d 348, 351 (8th Cir.
-2005) ("Indisputably, if Lenz were a truck driver, he would be considered a transportation worker under § 1 of the FAA.").
-The majority's contrary conclusion-that because the plaintiffs are truckers for a bakery company, they "are in the bakery industry" and therefore not transportation workers, Maj.
-Op. at 656-is textually and precedentially baseless.
-Rather, "a trucker is a transportation worker regardless of whether he transports his employer's goods or the goods of a third party[.]"
+2008) (Sullivan, J.) (collecting cases).
+In view of this consensus, I thought anomalous and unfounded the majority's contrary conclusion that because the plaintiffs do their trucking for a bakery company, they "are in the bakery industry, not a transportation industry," hence not transportation workers.
+Bissonnette, 33 F.4th at 652.
+Instead, I would have joined the several other courts that have recognized the obvious: "[A] trucker is a transportation worker regardless of whether he transports his employer's goods or the goods of a third party."
 Int'l Broth. of Teamsters Loc.
 Union No. 50 v.
 Kienstra Precast, LLC, 702 F.3d 954, 957 (7th Cir.
 2012).
-Because I cannot join the majority in sending this dispute to arbitration, I respectfully dissent.